Major grocery chains rationing meat purchases to curb hoarding

 "At Kroger, we feel good about our ability to maintain a broad assortment of meat and seafood for our customers because we purchase protein from a diverse network of suppliers," a spokesperson said in the email.
 "There is plenty of protein in the supply chain; however, some processors are experiencing challenges."

-Warehouse chain Costco is also temporarily restricting purchases of beef, pork and poultry products , limited to three items per member.

 "Costco has implemented limits on certain items to help ensure more members are able to purchase merchandise they want and need.
-Our buyers and suppliers are working hard to provide essential, high demand merchandise as well as everyday favorites," it stated on its website.
+Our buyers and suppliers are working hard to provide essential, high demand merchandise as well as everyday favorites," the company stated on its website.

 More than 20 meatpacking plants around the U.S. have closed at some point in the past two months, reducing pork production by about a quarter and cutting beef output by about 10%, according to the United Food and Commercial Workers, a trade union.